Rok in Copenhagen Nyhavn waterfront featuring historic houses and canal

 Hama beads are developed and manufactured in a factory in Nykøbing Mors.
 High-quality products are fabricated in a rather simple way, but the form how they are applied in practice motivated me to try distribution in Panama.
 In a formal meeting with an export manager we discussed all the advantages, marketing possibilities and commercial conditions.

 All the process in the factory work perfectly.
-There is no rush, the atmosphere is relaxed and employees seem to be happy and loyal to the company for decades.
+There is no rush, the atmosphere feels relaxed, and employees seem happy and loyal to their companies for decades.

 Copenhagen – captivating Nyhavn …